mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 ## Column menu

-By default, for each column header a column menu is shown that allows filters to be set in the context of the target column.
+By default, each column header displays a column menu.
+The column menu allows actions to be performed in the context of the target column, e.g. filtering.
 To disable it set the prop `disableColumnMenu={true}`.

 {{"demo": "pages/components/data-grid/columns/ColumnMenuGrid.js", "bg": "inline"}}